constantinevassil/tc-kubernetes-virtualbox-macos/single-machine/README.md

 end
 ```

-After all VMs are up and running the first step is to add official Kubernetes repo and to install all required packages.
+After VM is up and running the first step is to add official Kubernetes repo and to install all required packages.

 ### Install all required packages
 #### 1. On master